Background to the Collection

 What is in the collection?

 Material in this collection covers the period 1967-1982.
-Records many consist of individual and institutional case files containing correspondence, statements and press cuttings.
+Records mainly consist of individual and institutional case files containing correspondence, statements and press cuttings.
 There are also subject files containing correspondence and press cuttings, and administration files containing minutes, reports, newsletters, articles and speeches.

 Records relate to issues including university rules and regulations, working conditions, breaches of academic freedom, university and departmental organisation, university closures, discrimination in the work place, suspensions and dismissals, disagreements over contracts of employment, student expulsions, defamation, breaches of contract or university regulations, and disciplinary proceedings against students and/or staff.